ondrej33/hctl-model-checker/README.md

-# Symbolic HCTL model checker
+# Symbolic HCTL Model Checker

 This repository contains the implementation of the symbolic model checker for the logic HCTL.
 It is focused on the analysis of (partially specified) Boolean networks.
 In particular, it allows to check for any behavioural hypotheses expressible in HCTL on large, non-trivial networks.
 This includes properties like stability, bi-stability, attractors, or oscillatory behaviour.